gentoo/hwids/README.md

 ==========================================

-This repository contain a specially re-packaged copy of the pci.ids and usb.ids files, as well as a copy of IEEE's oui.txt file
+This repository contain a specially re-packaged copy of the pci.ids and usb.ids files, as well as a copy of IEEE's databases for the Organizationally Unique Identifiers (OUI) and Individual Address Block (IAB).

 The two IDs databases are maintained by Martin Mares and Michal Vaner (pci.ids) and Stephen J. Gowdy (usb.ids) through the help of